biscuit-auth/website/docs/src/recipes/datalog-performance.md

-# Datalog performance considerations
+# Authorization performance

 Authorization is likely part of your request handling hot path.
 As such, it is natural to try and make it as fast as possible.
-Parsing and signature verification depend chiefly on the token size, so the part where you can have the most impact is datalog evaluation.
+Signature verification makes up for an important part of the whole authorization process.

+## Authorization process breakdown

+The authorization process can be broken down in 4 parts:

+- parsing;
+- signature verification;
+- datalog generation;
+- datalog evaluation.

+Parsing is typically not a big contributor and depends only on the token size.
+Signature verification is an important contributor and depends mostly on the number of blocks (and their size).
+Datalog generation and datalog evaluation happen in tandem.
+That's the part where you have the most leverage.
+Datalog generation purely depends on how your application is designed.
+In many cases it can be done statically and thus have a negligible contribution to the overall runtime.
+Datalog evaluation depends on the actual datalog code that is evaluated.

 ## The first rule of performance optimization

 > Don't do it

-Benchmarks done with biscuit-rust show that the whole process (parsing, signatures verification and datalog evaluation) usually clocks in at around one milliseconds.
+Benchmarks done with biscuit-rust show that the whole process (parsing, signatures verification and datalog evaluation) usually clocks in at around one millisecond.
 In a lot of cases, that will not be a bottleneck and thus not where you should work on performance optimization.

 ## Measure